lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 When processing a received EDHOC message M that specifies an authentication credential CRED, the peer P can enforce one of the following trust policies in order to determine whether to trust CRED.

-* NO-LEARNING: according to this policy, the peer P trusts CRED if and only if P is already storing CRED at message reception time.
+* NO-LEARNING: according to this policy, the peer P trusts CRED only if P is already storing CRED at message reception time, unless in cases where situation-specific exceptions apply and are deliberately enforced (see below).

-   That is, upon receiving M, the peer P can continue the execution of EDHOC only if both the following conditions hold.
+   That is, upon receiving M, the peer P should continue the execution of EDHOC only if both the following conditions hold.

    * P currently stores CRED, as specified by reference or by value in ID_CRED_I/ID_CRED_R or in the value of an EAD item; and

    * CRED is still valid, i.e., P believes CRED to not be expired or revoked.

+   Exceptions may apply and be actually enforced in cases where, during an EDHOC execution, P obtains additional information that allows it to trust and validate CRED, even though CRED is not already stored upon receiving M. Such exceptions typically rely on a trusted party that vouches for CRED, such as in the following cases:

+   * In the procedure defined in {{I-D.ietf-lake-authz}}, the EDHOC Initiator U receives an EDHOC message_2 where ID_CRED_R specifies the authentication credential of the EDHOC Responder V by value.
+In the same EDHOC message_2, an EAD item specifies a voucher issued by a trusted enrollment server W, which conveys authorization information about V and V's authentication credential CRED.
+Through a successful verification of the voucher, U is able to trust CRED (if found valid), even though it did not already store CRED upon receiving EDHOC message_2.

+   * In the EDHOC and OSCORE profile of the ACE framework defined in {{I-D.ietf-ace-edhoc-oscore-profile}}, the EDHOC peer acting as ACE client C can include an EAD item in an EDHOC message sent to the other EDHOC peer acting as ACE resource server (RS).
+The EAD item transports (a reference to) an access token issued by a trusted ACE authorization server (AS).
+In turn, the access token specifies CRED as the authentication credential of C, by value or by reference.
+Through a successful verification of the access token, the RS is able to trust CRED (if found valid), even if not already storing it upon receiving the EDHOC message with the EAD item.

+   If the peer P admits such an exception and actually enforces it on an authentication credential CRED, then P effectively handles CRED according to the trust policy "LEARNING" specified below.

 * LEARNING: according to this policy, the peer P trusts CRED even if P is not already storing CRED at message reception time.